Last updated on

 Install New Floors

 Getting sick of your dingy, worn, and outdated linoleum kitchen floor?
 It’s easier than you think to put in a new one.
 You can lay down floating laminate flooring directly over the top of your linoleum or old vinyl tiles.
 Want a high-end look for a low-end price?
-These days, there are a surprising range of vinyl tiles available in all kinds of faux-marble or parquet looks, and they’re easy for even the most novice DIYer to install.
+These days, there is a surprising range of vinyl tiles available in all kinds of faux-marble or parquet looks, and they’re easy for even the most novice DIYer to install.
 Many such tiles are peel-and-stick – all you have to do is paint the subfloor with a special primer first.

 Revamping your kitchen doesn’t have to mean tearing everything out down to the studs and spending your kids’ college fund on new everything.
 Simple changes can make your kitchen look and feel brand new – without the huge price tag or the long construction period.